Complex I biogenesis

 Click the image above or here to open this pathway in the Pathway Browser

 Complex I (NADH:ubiquinone oxidoreductase or NADH dehydrogenase) utilises NADH formed from glycolysis and the TCA cycle to pump protons out of the mitochondrial matrix.
-It is the largest enzyme complex in the electron transport chain, containing 45 subunits.
-Seven subunits (ND1-6, ND4L) are encoded by mitochondrial DNA, the remainder encoded in the nucleus.
+It is the largest enzyme complex in the electron transport chain, containing 11 core and 34 accessory subunits.
+Seven subunits (ND1-6, ND4L) are encoded by mitochondrial DNA, the remainder are encoded in the nucleus.
 The enzyme has a FMN prosthetic group and 8 Iron-Sulfur (Fe-S) clusters.
 The subunits are assembled together in a coordinated manner via preassembled subcomplexes to form the mature holoenzyme.
-The so-called "assembly factor" proteins, acting intrinsically or transiently, are required for constructing complex I although their exact roles in the biogenesis are not fully understood (Fernandez-Vizarra et al. 2009, Mckenzie & Ryan 2010, Mimaki et al. 2012, Andrews et al. 2013).
+At least 24 so-called "assembly factor" proteins, acting intrinsically or transiently, are required for constructing complex I although their exact roles in the biogenesis are not fully understood (Fernandez-Vizarra et al. 2009, Mckenzie & Ryan 2010, Mimaki et al. 2012, Andrews et al. 2013; reviewed by Laube et al., 2024).

 Literature References